 How long do laxatives take to work?

-Bulk-forming laxatives can have some effect within 12-24 hours but their full effect may take several days to develop.
+Bulk-forming laxatives can have some effect within 12-24 hours but their full effect usually takes 2-3 days to develop.

-Osmotic laxatives such as lactulose can take up to two days to have any effect so they are not suitable for the rapid relief of constipation.
-Macrogols act much faster, and can also be used in high doses to clear faecal loading or impaction.
+Osmotic laxatives such as lactulose can take 2-3 days to have any effect so they are not suitable for the rapid relief of constipation.

-Faecal softeners usually work within 24 to 48 hours.
+Stool (faecal) softeners usually work within 12 to 72 hours.

-Laxatives that are given via the rectum (suppositories or enemas) usually work within 15 to 30 minutes.
-Stronger osmotic laxatives (such as magnesium salts and phosphate enemas) can be used to clear the bowel quickly and in situations such as before bowel surgery.
+Laxatives that are given via the back passage (rectum) - suppositories or enemas - usually work within 15-30 minutes.
+Stronger osmotic laxatives such as phosphate enemas can be used to clear the bowel quickly, in just a few minutes.